 My vision was perfect.
 Reading was effortless.
 As amazing, as this was, over the next few days I questioned whether this effortless way of using my eyes was normal.
 I had never experienced this before, or so I thought.
 It had been so long ago, I had forgotten.
-I was so use to straining, trying to see.
+I was so use to straining, trying hard to see.
 I was also use to staring, parking my eyes, not blinking, locking my head and neck, and mentally zoning out with no interest in what I was seeing.
 Both of my habits, straining and staring, felt familiar.
 But, this strange, fluid and effortless way of using my eyes felt a bit scary.

 A few days later, after getting upset about something, my visual clarity unexpectedly vanished.
 Blurriness returned, as I fell back into my old familiar patterns of strain.
 Regular print looked blurry, fine print unreadable.
 Eye pain, fatigue, headaches and light sensitivity returned.

 I was only beginning to appreciate the connection between tension and lowered vision, as well as the tenacity of my habits of strain.
 Regarding stress, I did not handle it well.
 I overreacted.
 Emotionally, with fear, worry, anger, anxiety and depression.
 Mentally, with negative thoughts and a pessimistic attitude.
 Physically, with shallow breathing, fatigue, muscle tension, pain and headaches.
 This was well ingrained.
 This was lowering my vision.
 I realized that handling stress better would help in all areas of my life, including vision.

 Tension is reflected in the eyes as blurriness; Ease as clarity.
 According to Dr. Bates, “Perfect sight can only be obtained without an effort, without a strain.”